 All long-term visa holders in the Kingdom are required to report to the immigration office nearest to them every 90 days or for some people, they are required to leave the country every 90 days for a new visa stamp.
 This is especially the case for multiple entries of Non-B visas obtained overseas from the Thai Embassy or Consulate.
-This is called 90 day reporting in Thailand.
+This is called report 90 days online in Thailand.

 It’s recommended to seek assistance from a Thai Visa specialist or a law firm when in doubt about the visa application process.
 This will definitely save you a lot of hassles when sorting out your visa application on your own.
 Raise your questions with our immigration lawyer Bangkok who has a dedicated team of Thai Immigration specialists who can help you with all your Thai visa-related issues.

 See also Thai Work Permit